Bernard Jourdain: Sports Car Racing

 1988 also was Jourdain make his international race debut in sport cars in the SunBank 24 at Daytona with Kalagian Racing.
-After finishing fifth, he would continue to race Kalagian’s Porsche 962 in a number of Camel GT Championship, alongside his Formula Super Vee commitments.
+After finishing fifth, he would continue to race Kalagian's Porsche 962 in a number of Camel GT Championship, alongside his Formula Super Vee commitments.
 When in 1989, he step up into CART, he cut back his sport cars racing to just another visit to the SunBank 24 at Daytona, with an outing in the works Spice Engineering team when the FIA World Sports Prototype Championship visited the Autódromo Hermanos Rodríguez in Mexico City.

-He returned to the Camel GT Championship in 1990, with the Spice Engineering USA team, finishing on the third step on the podium in the Camel Grand Prix of Heartland Park, prior to his big Indy crash.
+Jourdain returned to the Camel GT Championship in 1990, with the Spice Engineering USA team, finishing on the third step on the podium in the Camel Grand Prix of Heartland Park, prior to his big Indy crash.
 He would return to racing in time for the 480km of Mexico City with Team Davey in their Porsche 962C.

-It was October 2005, when after a break of 14 years away from the track, he dusted down his crash helmet and raced in round of the Campeonato de España de GT.
+It was October 2005, when after a break of 14 years away from the track, Jourdain dusted down his crash helmet and raced in round of the Campeonato de España de GT.
 He continued into 2006, with Lozano Motorsport/Estudio 2000 sa, in their Porsche 996 GT3-RSR, alongside Manuel Sáez-Merino Jr. in a selection of International GT Open race, archiving two tenth places finishes.